top of page

 Brief Descriptions

-Laura Brook is a very small stream that flows underground from the neighbouring property (under their driveway) to our pump shed, where water is taken out for our house.
+Laura Brook is a very small stream that flows underground from the neighbouring property, under their driveway, and to our pump shed where water is taken out for our house.

 It then surfaces just north of our driveway, and flows in a small channel towards the neighbour's property to the north.